RodolfoBrandaoOficial/SheetTools/README.md

 ## Usage 📈

+### Google Sheets Backup Script
-1. Open the Google Sheet containing base64-encoded images.
+1. Open the Google Sheet you want to back up.
 2. Access the "Extensions" menu.
-3. Select "Base64 to Image Converter" to start the conversion process.
+3. Select "Backup Script" to initiate a backup.

+### Base64 to Image Conversion Script
+1. Open the Google Sheet containing base64 data.
+2. Access the "Extensions" menu.
+3. Select "Image Conversion Script" to convert and save images.

 ## License 📜